Fishing Outlook & Conditions

 Orvis Sevierville's Tip of the Week

-Waters are pretty solid at the moment, fish definitely are hitting well on top water the past couple of days.
-Water above Gatlinburg is still a little cold.
-Fish are definitely hungry for Dries, egg patterns and nymphs with a collar and/or bead head, colors~ Orange, yellow, purple and red.
-Adams have been a great choice for top water along with a Dun colored abdomen dry flies.
-Chubbies have been a solid alternative for top water as well.
+Waters are pretty solid at the moment, fish definitely are hitting well on top water.
+Water above Gatlinburg is slowly warming up but still nice and cold.
+Fish are definitely hungry for Dries, worms and nymphs with a collar and/or bead head, colors~ Orange, yellow, purple and red.
+Adams and yellow stone flies have been a great choice for top water along with a Dun colored abdomen dry flies after a light rain.
+Chubbies have been a solid alternative for top water if you're looking to spice things up with Terrestrials.

 Directions open in app